deephaven/deploy/README.md

  ```

-If you get any errors as terraform command not found see the Prerequisites.
+# If you get any errors as terraform like command not found.
+Please follow the Prerequisites.

  7) Once the terraform apply is successful it will print an external IP on your screen.